 Find Cheap Flights

 You’ll usually find the cheapest flights during non-tourist season, but it’s possible to find great flights during peak times.
-Scott’s Cheap Flights and Next Vacay are e-mail subscription services that do the searching for you.
+Going and Next Vacay are e-mail subscription services that do the searching for you.
 They send out almost daily emails informing you about cheap flight deals they found.
 If you pay for a subscription then you see more deals and can even tell them what cities you want to see deals out of.
 The free email subscription is just a crapshoot of great deals that may or may not be a good departure city for you.
 Either way, someone is doing the hard work for you!

 If you’re using Google Flights then you can enter your destination and search by the month.
 Google will show you the prices for each day on a calendar and you can figure out the cheapest and best time for you to go.
 If you use Skyscanner then you can even ask them to find the cheapest month for you to travel.